AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/config-utility.md

 * [Set data privacy and add an agent description](#set-data-privacy-and-add-an-agent-description)
 * [List of agent status states](#list-of-agent-status-states)

-## Access the PI to OCS Agent Configuration Utility
+## Access the PI to Data Hub Agent Configuration Utility

-You can open the PI to OCS Agent Configuration Utility to change server connections and other settings after initial setup.
+You can open the PI to Data Hub Agent Configuration Utility to change server connections and other settings after initial setup.

 **Note:** If you are not the original user who installed the agent, authenticatication with the new user account is required before access is granted to the utility.

 1. Click the Windows start button.

-2. On the Windows menu, scroll to and click **OSIsoft**, then click **PI to OCS Agent Configuration Utility**, then click **Yes**.
+2. On the Windows menu, scroll to and click **OSIsoft**, then click **PI to Data Hub Agent Configuration Utility**, then click **Yes**.

-   **Result:** Upon successful authentication, the **PI to OCS Agent Configuration Utility** opens.
+   **Result:** Upon successful authentication, the **PI to Data Hub Agent Configuration Utility** opens.

 3. Click **Connect to OSIsoft Cloud Services**.

    **Note:** If you have not yet added an AF server or PI Data Archive server, see [Add an AF server](#add-an-af-server) or [Add a PI Data Archive](#add-a-pi-data-archive) for instructions.

-### Overview of the PI to OCS Agent Configuration Utility
+### Overview of the PI to Data Hub Agent Configuration Utility

 The table below provides descriptions of the numbered fields in the screen capture of the utility.